There's one thing worse than a dog with diarrhea, and that's a dog with explosive diarrhea.

 The hallmark of explosive diarrhea, as the name suggests, is the dog suddenly passes a large volume of watery stool.
 Should this happen, the dog has little control and may have accidents in inconvenient places.
 Don't be cross with your pet pal because they can't help it!

-So yourdog has explosive diarrhea—but why?
-In young dogs, the most common causes are parasites or bugs because they pick everything up in their mouth.
+So your dog has explosive diarrhea — but why?
+In young dogs, the most common causes are parasites.
+That happens because they pick everything up in their mouth.
 Topping the list of likely causes are Giardia (a single-celled parasite present in soil) and internal parasites such as hookworms, tapeworms, or roundworms.

 Any dog diarrhea that goes on for a long time has the potential to change into something more explosive.
 This happens when the number of helpful bacteria in the gut become so low that it allows an overgrowth of unhelpful bacteria and low levels of B-vitamins in the gut wall (which are necessary for healthy digestion.)